-2) They found out that doctors were a lot on the internet and especially they love being part of communities for sharing information/fears/discoveries
+- They found out that doctors spend a lot of time on the internet and especially they love being part of communities for sharing information/fears/discoveries

-4) They also researched and found 5 million medical professionals on Linkedin
+- They also researched and found 5 million medical professionals on LinkedIn

-5) They wanted to stick to their mantra: Designed around you, simple
+- They wanted to stick to their mantra: Designed around you, simple.

 1) Philips Commercial website

 It is “me and the company” where people ask questions about the Philips products and more technical questions.
 The commercial relationship between Philips and its customers.

 It is a stand-alone website which provides valued and trusted information to doctors and medical professionals (see picture).
 You can find information about oncology, radiology, cardiology (the latest data or research).

 3) LinkedIn groups